samwyss/eppic/README.md

-# eppic
+# EPPIC
-A Cross-Platform Electromagnetic Paralellized Particle In Cell (EPPIC) Code
+A Cross-Platform Electromagnetic Parallelized Particle In Cell (EPPIC) Code